 + PRO: Cheap public healthcare

-If an expat is employed, they will be covered by the public health care system, which costs little and offers excellent medical care.
-In urban areas, many of the doctors will also speak English, although bringing a friend to translate is still advisable.
+If you’re employed, you’ll be covered by the public healthcare system, which costs little and offers excellent medical care.
+South Korea’s National Health Insurance covers around 97 percent of the population and ranks among the world’s most accessible systems.
+In urban areas, many doctors will also speak English, although bringing a friend to translate is still advisable.

 Expat Health Insurance